In-House Medical Transcriptionist vs. Outsourced Medical Transcription Services

 Because the documentation of patient information into EHR takes so much time away from our physicians, many medical practices hire scribes to do it for them.
-The question is: Should the service be in-house or outsourced?
+The question is: Should the service remain in-house or be outsourced?

 That’s what we’re here to flesh out.

 Some people think that it’s easier to hire and train a medical transcriptionist to provide quality work.
 This is true if you have the time and resources to train someone to fully understand your needs.
-Otherwise, the training costs and time consumption can actually end up making your practice less productive.
-Additionally, the cost of an in-house professional may not be the most affordable option long-term.
+Otherwise, the costs of training and lost time can actually make your practice less productive.
+Additionally, the cost of an in-house medical transcriptionist may not be the most affordable option long-term.

-Many practices are hesitant to outsource their transcription services due to the fear of compromised data security.
-When in actuality, the level of security measure taken is often higher than what occurs in the medical practice’s office.
+Many practices are hesitant to outsource their transcription services due to the fear of compromised patient data security.
+When, in actuality, the level of security measure taken by a medical transcription company is often higher than what occurs in-office.

 For example, many practices let their in-house medical transcriptionists take work home or log in outside of the secured practice network.
 Unless a medical practice has stringent security standards, it makes more sense to partner with a trusted third-party medical transcription service company than to opt for an in-house scribe.

 Many practices believe that because the in-house staff is on hand it’s easier to communicate with them on a day-to-day basis.
 But with a professional transcription company, they have staff on hand ready and waiting to help.
-The technology is such that a simple instant message or a phone call is easier in many cases than walking down the hall or to the other side of the building to have a conversation.
+A simple instant message or a phone call is easier in many cases than walking down the hall or to the other side of the building to have a conversation.

 Many companies, like DataMatrix Medical, have the technology to provide the best workflow, giving the medical practice the ability to look at a screen and know what has been dictated and request stat work with the simple push of a button.
-If you hire an in-house transcriptionist to work for you they are not bringing this efficient technology with them.
+This level of expertise and communication is not always achievable with an in-house transcriptionist!

 Value of Investment

 External medical transcription providers have the experience and bandwidth necessary for quality transcription services.
-In other words, As a result, your medical practice does not have to spend a dime on hiring and training.
-Besides, they get paid for the work done.
-That is, during low workload, you won’t have to pay a fixed fee as with the employee.
+In other words, your medical practice does not have to spend a dime on hiring and training.
+Plus, they get paid for the work done.
+So, during periods where workload is low, you won’t have to pay a fixed fee as with the employee.
 Even better, their work is not affected by sick days and leave days.

 A medical transcription company employs a team of transcriptionists to each of your physicians.
-These virtual scribes are trained to create medical reports completely accurate and concise, even down to the grammar and punctuation.
-This means that there are several professional eyes checking and re-checking the documents for accuracy.
+These virtual scribes are trained to create medical reports accurately, completely and concisely—including grammar and punctuation.
+This means that there are several professional eyes checking and rechecking the documents for accuracy.

 Besides quality, outsourcing a transcription service also improves the rate at which work is done.
 Companies always assign a task to specific individuals who work hard to meet the deadline.
 In some cases, the work might be too much for the in-house personnel to handle within the particular timeframe.
 With a team of transcriptionists from a third-party vendor, the documentation is done at the time the patient’s visit–meaning reports will always be done on time.